The deadline for the new round of visiting fellowships applications for 2016-17 is Wednesday, 1st June 2016, 17.00 (GMT).

 We expect to notify successful applicants for 2016-17 by 18th July 2016.

-Applications should be sent via this link (clickable) or by post to:
+Applications should be sent via email (clickable) or by post to:

 Institute of Philosophy

 University of London